Leonie0912/MLOps-project-real-estate/README.md

 ## More information

-For more information about how this project was built, please visit (./MOREINFO.md).
+For more information about how this project was built, please click [here](./MOREINFO.md).